MNJUYDV/google-file-system-architecture/README.md

 ## File Operations

 ### Create File
-Creates a new file in the namespace.
+Creates a new file in the file_registry.

 ```python
 client.create("/path/to/file.txt")